nilesr/cr/README.md

 Coroutines TS has been officially incorporated into C++21.
 Unfortunately it's not 2021 (yet), and also unfortunately, many projects use C not C++.

 `cr` adds coroutines to C, with a round-robin scheduling system.
 You start a `cr` environment (`cr_env`) by providing a function to call and the number of frames, and `cr` creates that many frames and stacks, switching between them when the user-supplied function calls `cr_yield(env)`.
-When you create an environment, you can optionally pass an array of n user data pointers, called batons, which will be passed to the corresponding thread.
+When you create an environment, you can optionally pass an array of n user data pointers, called batons, which will be passed to the corresponding frame.
 Each frame returns a single result, also a void pointer, which can be accessed through `env->results` after all the frames are done executing.

 Here is an example: